unalignedcoder/terminal-context-menu/README.md

 # terminal-context-menu
-I am sharing here a `.reg` file i use to create a Directory context menu for `cmd` and `powershell`, within Windows Terminal dedicated profiles.
+I am sharing here `tcm.reg`, a registry file I've used to create a directory (right-click and background) context menu for `cmd` and `powershell`.

+These console commands open at the path, within Windows Terminal dedicated profiles.

 <img width="717" height="202" alt="image" src="https://github.com/user-attachments/assets/16781e73-51d2-4bf0-bdc7-44c64d81f439" />

+The commands are designed to reuse existing Terminal windows, adding new tabs as needed.

+## Installation

-Just double click on it to add it to Windows.
+Just double click on `tcm.reg` to add the context menu to Windows.

+## Requirements

 The reg file assumes you have [Windows Terminal](https://github.com/microsoft/terminal) installed, with these profiles:
 - Command Prompt